 Other possible consequences of defective mesh may consist of liver problems, fistulas, renal failure, neurological problems, and joint pain.

 In some cases, faulty mesh causes lifelong medical problems that require ongoing treatment and additional surgeries.
-Patients harmed by mesh can hold negligent manufacturers accountable for their defective products.
+Patients harmed by hernia mesh can hold negligent manufacturers accountable through a lawsuit with the help of a Michigan lawyer.

 Establishing Liability for Defective Medical Devices